FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 ### Speakers section

 It is possible to create many speakers or to edit them all at once using geometric transformation.
-In SPAT Revolution, this transformations are mathematical law used to distribut points (in our case, speakers) in the space.
-In other word, it can help to create circle, sphere or lines of speakers in second instead of minutes.
+In SPAT Revolution, these transformations are mathematical law used to distribute points (in our case, speakers) in the space.
+In other words, it can help to create circles, spheres or lines of speakers in second instead of minutes.

 **Add :** add new speakers according to a specified transformation.